achalpathak/achalpathak/README.md

   📫 Email - pathak.achal5@gmail.com
 ### Hi there 👋

-I am Achal Pathak, Fullstack developer, Systems engineer and I like to develop efficient and scalable systems.
+I am Achal Pathak, Fullstack developer, and I like to develop efficient and scalable systems.

 ### Technologies 💻